Dev1an/Navigation/README.md

-Did you ever use [kadira's flowrouter](https://github.com/kadirahq/flow-router) for your app and wished it would have a feature to automatically generate menu bars based on your FlowRouter routes and groups?
+Did you ever use [kadira's flowrouter](https://github.com/kadirahq/flow-router) for your app and wished it had a feature to automatically generate menu bars based on your FlowRouter routes and groups?
 That's just what this package does.

 # Usage